Find a career that will have you going places!

 One of the most important reasons that people choose to become a lorry driver is to travel.
 If life on the open road is calling your name, you might just find that this is the career path for you.
 When you become an official HGV driver, you never know where your day-to-day job may take you.
-Should you work for an international company, for example, you might find yourself traveling all around the globe.
-Once you have completed all of your official qualifications, it's worth considering what you want from your role.
+Should you work for an international company, for example, you might find yourself travelling all around the globe.
+Once you've completed all of your official qualifications, it's worth considering what you want from your role.

 Of course, if you have family constraints and need to be based in one place all of the time, there will be local jobs that fit the bill.
 However, if you've got a case of wanderlust, looking for a company that will have you travelling from country to country could be a fun move.
-The fact is that this is a job you can make your own gives you the flexibility that you need.
+The fact is that this is a job that you can make your own, that gives you the flexibility that you need.
 Take the time to think about what you want.

 5. The hours are long (but not too long!)

 Worried about long hours of driving solo?
 One of the obstacles that often stands in people's way here is the perception that you will be driving for too long.
 However, there are laws and guidelines that stop that from happening.
-When you are a trained HGV driver, the working limit is nine hours each day.
+When you're a trained HGV driver, the working limit is nine hours each day.
 That means that you won't be doing killer 12-hour shifts.
 That's a myth!
 Additionally, you can only work for 56 hours each week or 90 hours in two weeks.
-You should clarify all of this with your employer too.
+You should clarify all of this with your employer, too.

 It goes without saying that frequent breaks are also important.
 It's dangerous to drive a large vehicle, like a lorry, when you're feeling tired.
 For that reason, there are certain regulations in place to protect your safety.
 You need to take 45 hours of rest every single week.
-Similarly, you will need to rest for 45 minutes every four hours when you are driving.
+Similarly, you will need to rest for 45 minutes every four hours when you're driving.
 These measures help you stay safe at all times.